ChilliCream/graphql-workshop/schema-federation-with-hotchocolate/README.md

    }
    ```

-1. Now our configuration actually publishes nothing since we opted to `IgnoreRootTypes`.
-So, we need to provide some extra information that explains how we want to integrate parts of this downstream service to the gateway.
-For this let us add a `Stitching.graphql` to our project.
+1. Now, our configuration publishes nothing since we opted to `IgnoreRootTypes`.
+We need to provide some extra information that explains how we want to integrate parts of this downstream service to the gateway.
+For this, let us add a `Stitching.graphql` to our project.

 1. Add the following snippet to your `Stitching.graphql`.